 Upon successful completion of this course, you will be able to:

-- Universal Design and Accessibility
+- Universal Design

-- Design Presentation
+- Undertaking Concept Design

 - This course is intended for adult learners who are at least 18 years of age.

 - You can expect to spend 8 to 12 hours per week to complete the course content, readings, activities, discussions and assignments.

 Landscape Design II is a required course in the Landscape Design Certificate/Diploma.

 Prerequisite: You must be currently enrolled or have successfully completed Landscape Design I prior to enrollment in Landscape Design II.

 Do not enrol in this course if you have successfully completed Landscape Design ll (310-0003).